 1. Actively support the development of your employees

 The more support you give your employees regarding their pursuit of their career goals and skill development, the more that they will trust that you have their best interests in mind.
 One way to do this is to give them the time and resources to spend on personal development.

 While it’s fairly easy to make high performing employees feel empowered, you shouldn't overlook employees who are struggling to find their footing.
 It is often these individuals who need the most mentoring to make them feel empowered and engaged, while still directing them to improve their performance.
 Encourage employees to take on roles and responsibilities that reflect their skills, even if that means transferring to another area, or changing the path they joined your company to pursue.

 In order for empowerment to be successful, it has to be accompanied by confidence.
 You can’t simply tell your employees that they have the power and autonomy to act in the best interests of the company and its customers.
-They need to find and develop confidence in their own leadership and decision making skills.
+They need to find and develop confidence in their own leadership and decision-making skills.
 You can do this by finding ways in which employees at all levels can lead and make decisions.
 Eventually, you won’t need to direct them to take the lead.
-Furthermore, you should aim to create an environment where the possibility of failure does not feed the fear of trying.
+Furthermore, you should aim to create an environment where the possibility of failure does not discourage from trying.

-While it’s all good and well to talk a big game about how much you want your employees to take action and be leaders in their field, you also need to evaluate whether or not your written policies reflect your goal of creating a more engaged and empowered workforce.
-It’s difficult to heed verbal encouragement to act with autonomy, when written policy is full of mandatory procedures and admonishments to follow chains of command.
-For this reason, it’s important to continuously review policies and procedures which may be standing in the way of employees truly claiming ownership over their responsibilities.
+While it’s all good and well to talk about how much you want your employees to take action and be leaders in their field, you also need to evaluate whether or not your written policies reflect this.
+It’s difficult to heed verbal encouragement to act with autonomy when written policy is full of contradictory procedures.
+It’s important to continuously review policies and procedures which may be standing in the way of employees truly claiming ownership over their responsibilities.